 From our experience here at CTO Academy, it’s a more regular scenario than you imagine where a company experiences a sudden departure and/or rapid growth and thrusts an unsuspecting senior software developer into the role of CTO.

-The recruitment process often boiling down to something as simple as the CEO declaring … “you’re the one that knows the tech” or they’re faced with the departure of their star developer and decide to over promote them.
+The recruitment process often boils down to something as simple as the CEO declaring … “you’re the one that knows the tech” or they’re faced with the departure of their star developer and decide to over promote them.

-In this scenario, it’s often a case of when, not if there will be a blow up.
+In this scenario, it’s often a case of when, not if, there will be a blow-up.
 The Accidental CTO needs careful guidance and strong support.

 The most obvious point of difference between joining and progressing through a corporate structure vs. the more unstructured world of smaller companies is security.

-Being part of a corporate has its challenges, but enjoying a market rate of pay and range of perks is generally not part of them.
+Being part of a corporate has its challenges, but enjoying a market rate of pay and a range of perks is generally not part of them.

 Work hard today, for jam tomorrow.

-We cover elsewhere “some of the realities about start up salaries” but, judging whether that long term opportunity is worth the short term hit is down to your judgment.
+We cover elsewhere “some of the realities about start up salaries” but, judging whether that long-term opportunity is worth the short-term hit is down to your judgment.

-You can view it in the short term as great experience and the reward will be a bonus.
+You can view it in the short term as a great experience and the reward will be a bonus.
 But that doesn’t last too long as you never get that time back so you need to make sure it’s the right decision for you.